 Well, Diabetes is a disorder that arises when your blood glucose levels are way higher than normal.
 Glucose is a form of sugar, so blood glucose is commonly known as 'Blood Sugar'.
 Glucose is the main source of energy that fuels your day-to-day activities and this comes from the food that we eat.

 Around 422 million people living in low and middle-income countries have fallen prey to this dangerous condition and 1.6 million deaths are attributed each year, a report by WHO.

 Our body has an organ present in the Abdomen behind the Stomach called Pancreas.
 It is the organ responsible for converting food that we eat, into a source of energy for carrying out daily body activities.
 Pancreas has 2 functions-Exocrine functions and Endocrine functions.

 The exocrine Pancreas serves the function by secreting Digestive Enzymes to break down complex food particles into simpler ones.
 For example, Carbohydrates that we eat are complex forms of nutrition that are converted into simpler forms called Monosaccharides or SUGARS!

-ENZYMES - An Enzyme is a catalyst that accelerates metabolic reactions in our body.
-They are also called ‘Biological catalysts’
+An Enzyme is a catalyst that accelerates metabolic reactions in our body.
+They are also called ‘Biological catalysts’:

 Endocrine Pancreas secretes a hormone called Insulin that helps abstract the glucose from the food that we take in into the cells and the cells use the energy derived from glucose by breaking it down to fuel body requirements of energy content.
 A Diabetic person does not produce adequate Insulin which causes errors in Glucose Metabolism in our cells which leads to various medical conditions.